fedimint/fedimint.org/docs/FAQs/Backups.md

 This will be used to encrypt the user private key along with a pepper (secret salt) before it is sharded and backed up to the guardians’ federation servers.

-If a user loses their phone or can no longer access their tokens, they can personally verify themselves to the federation guardians (where there is a strong second party trust relationship with the guardians) and once a quorum of guardians verify the identity of the user, they can send the shards that relate to their name and the user can reconstitute them locally.
+If a user loses their phone or can no longer access their eCash notes, they can personally verify themselves to the federation guardians (where there is a strong second party trust relationship with the guardians) and once a quorum of guardians verify the identity of the user, they can send the shards that relate to their name and the user can reconstitute them locally.

 This process can be thought of as an encrypted password backup to a mini private DropBox or Google Drive run by the federation.